jehoz/jehoz.github.io/content/articles/2024/09/05/propagator_networks_pcg.md

-I think the best way to describe propagator networks (or *propagation* networks — both get used interchangeably) is that they are a model for building computations, somewhere between a design pattern and a programming paradigm.
+I think the best way to describe propagator networks (or *propagation* networks — both get used interchangeably) is that they are a model for building computations, somewhere in-between a design pattern and a programming paradigm.
 The standard approach to computing has us build a program as a sequential evaluation of expressions, each of which transforms our data or produces some side effects.
 This obviously works pretty well, but it encourages us to approach problem-solving as a kind of one-way mapping from a known input to an unknown output, and we sometimes have problems that don't fit nicely into this frame.
-Instead of having one thing that transforms into another, what if we have a bunch of things that "non-linearly" relate or react to one another?
+What if it makes more sense to model our problem with a set of variables whose values all depend on each other in a kind of non-linear way?

 Propagation networks are really great at expressing this latter type of problem.
-Networks are made up of a bunch of "cells" which accumulate information *about* a value (I know that's a bit abstract, but bear with me here) and we interconnect these cells with reactive functions called *propagators*.
-Propagators link some input cells to some output cells, and when any of the inputs are updated with new information, the propagator pulls in all of the inputs, processes that information in some way and propagates the result to all of the outputs.
+A network is composed of "cells" which accumulate information *about* a value (I know that's a bit abstract, but bear with me here) and we wire these cells together with reactive functions called *propagators*.
+A propagator links some input cells to some output cells, and when any of the input cells are updated with new information, the propagator pulls in all of the inputs, processes that information in some way and propagates the result to all of the outputs.

-This architecture turns out to be pretty flexible and opens up a new kind of expressive power for us.
+This architecture turns out to be pretty flexible and provides us with a new kind of expressive power.
 By modelling the flow of information as a graph rather than a sequence or tree, we relax the linear structure of time in our approach to solving a problem.
-We simply implement relationships or connections between values, and the order in which they are evaluated is determined at runtime.
+We simply define some *relationships* between values, and the order in which they are evaluated is determined at runtime.

 However, we now have some new pitfalls to avoid.
 Unless cells have a way to determine whether incoming information is "new" or not, our network will just keep propagating stuff around forever.
-And since we would probably like our programs to terminate, we need to carefully define decide how to represent this information, and what it means for cells to "accumulate" it.
+And since we'd probably like our programs to terminate, we need to carefully decide how to represent this "information", and what it means for cells to accumulate it.

 ## Time for some math

 Before we come up with a concrete implementation for our "partial information", we need to decide what kind of laws it should follow.
-When a cell gets some new information, we intuitively expect the result to be a logical combination of the information coming in and the information that was already in the cell.
-And if the incoming information isn't just redundant, we want that combination to
-    be "greater than" either of the inputs on their own, in the sense that it holds more information.
+When a cell gets some new information, we intuitively expect the result to be a logical combination of the information coming in and whatever the cell already knew.
+And if the incoming information isn't just redundant, we want that combination to be "greater than" either of the inputs on their own, in the sense that it holds *more information*.

 Whenever we need a way to talk about a class of things that follow some abstract rules, it's a safe bet that